carlosdavila91/carlosdavila91.github.io/en/_pages/about.md

   - /about.html
 ---

-👋 Welcome!
+👋Welcome!

-My name is Carlos Dávila and I'm currently a Data Consultant.
+My name is Carlos Dávila.
+I'm a Data Scientist with two years of experience doing 📊**Data Analysis** and 📈 **Data Science**.

-I made a career transition from a background in Technical Architecture to Data Science.
-It may seem unconnected, but along the way, all of my experience and recent training have been related to data.
+I made a career transition from a background in Technical Architecture to this fascinating field.
+I'm also very into 🌍**Sustainability**.

-I believe that the things that lead me to follow this path are the willingness to learn, motivation, be open-minded and tons of patience to deal with errors in code.

-I do **Data Science and Analysis**.
-Also, I'm very into **Sustainability**.

-You can find some notes about my learning journey and some thoughts in my blog.
+You'll find some notes about my learning journey in my blog.